 Home & Garden Home 11 Barriers That Prevent Kids From Playing Outside By Katherine Martinko Senior Writer University of Toronto Katherine Martinko is a writer and expert in sustainable living.
 She holds a degree in English Literature and History from the University of Toronto. our editorial process Twitter Twitter Katherine Martinko Updated October 11, 2018 CC BY 2.0. simpleinsomnia -- Boys sledding on a snowy road would likely be frowned upon these days.
-Share Twitter Pinterest Email Home Family Pest Control Natural Cleaning DIY Green Living Thrift & Minimalism Sustainable Eating The Wild Network compiled the following list in hopes that we can overcome these barriers and put kids back where they belong -- playing in Nature.
-The Wild Network is a UK-based organization that promotes 'wild time' for children.
+Share Twitter Pinterest Email Home Family Pest Control Natural Cleaning DIY Green Living Thrift & Minimalism Sustainable Eating The Wild Network is a UK-based organization that promotes 'wild time' for children.
 This time is spent outdoors, roaming free, exploring nature and escaping the insidious allure of screens, but few children are able to enjoy it these days.
 We write a lot about this topic on TreeHugger, encouraging parents to loosen their kids' schedules, relax the rules around supervision, and trust their kids to look out for themselves.
 But sometimes it's not just about letting go; it's also about overcoming the barriers that have been constructed in our society that hinder children's ability to roam free.
 The Wild Network has compiled a list of what it sees as the '11 profound and systemic barriers that actively prevent us all from getting Wild Time.'
 By understanding what these barriers are, it becomes easier to overcome them, thus giving our children what they so desperately need.
 But, as you'll see, some of these are difficult to overcome alone.
 They require whole communities and educational systems to change their mindsets.
-There are four categories: Fear: Stranger dangerParents' fear of potential kidnapping has cut kids' roaming distances to 10 percent of what they once were a generation ago, despite this fear being largely driven by the media, not statistics.
-Risk-averse cultureParents must be careful with the words they use around their children.
+There are four categories: Fear Stranger Danger Parents' fear of potential kidnapping has cut kids' roaming distances to 10 percent of what they once were a generation ago, despite this fear being largely driven by the media, not statistics.
+Risk-Averse Culture Parents must be careful with the words they use around their children.
 Constant warnings create a sense of fear surrounding the most ordinary of activities, like playing tag, wrestling, or swinging.
 Stand back and let the kids be.
-Dangerous streetsMany neighborhoods are not safe for children to play, with gang violence, harassment, and drug use happening all around.
+Dangerous Streets Many neighborhoods are not safe for children to play, with gang violence, harassment, and drug use happening all around.
 The Wild Network asks, "How can we work to create a feeling of safe neighbourhoods and safer places for kids, as they grow?
 How can we let them be free, but feel safe?"
 Communities need to find a way to provide safety for their resident children, whatever form that may take.
-Car-lamityCars are the leading cause of death for children in the U.S. between one and 16.
+Cars Cars are the leading cause of death for children in the U.S. between one and 16.
 Parents have a right to be worried, but this is something they cannot tackle alone.
 What's required are new laws forcing cars to slow down, better pedestrian-friendly infrastructure, and bike paths, as well as consistent legal enforcement.
-Time: Time-poor parentsParents are so busy with work and lack of childcare support that it's hard to find time to take kids outdoors.
+Time Busy Parents Parents are so busy with work and lack of childcare support that it's hard to find time to take kids outdoors.
 And yet this needs to be a priority.
 Without exposure to wilderness, how will kids learn to love it?
-Nature-starved curriculumSchools could be a good substitute (in part) for parents who are too busy to go outside, but the curriculum is sadly lacking outdoor components.
+Nature-Starved Curriculum Schools could be a good substitute (in part) for parents who are too busy to go outside, but the curriculum is sadly lacking outdoor components.
 One thing schools could do immediately (at least in Canada, where I live) is start sending kids out for recess, rain or shine, instead of having automatic indoor recesses as soon as the weather turns bad.
-Lack of free-range playPardon the crude comparison, but think of buying meat.
+Lack of Free-Range Play Pardon the crude comparison, but think of buying meat.
 When it comes to chicken, "We know that free range is better than battery."
 So why do we keep our kids cooped up like battery hens?
 This becomes a human rights concern, especially when kids are getting less outdoor time each day than prison inmates.
-Space: Vanishing green spaceWe need to protect the green spaces the remain in our cities, since they are vanishing to developers and slashed municipal budgets at a rapid pace.
+Space Vanishing Green Space We need to protect the green spaces the remain in our cities, since they are vanishing to developers and slashed municipal budgets at a rapid pace.
 Even the smallest corner, with grass, trees, flowers, and insects, can be a learning space for children.
-Play INC.Children's play is now viewed as a business, and yet it does not have to be.
+Rise of Indoor Play Children's play is now viewed as a business, and yet it does not have to be.
 "The natural world offers mystery, creativity and gameplay for free and in abundance.
 It does however require guides, mentors, catalysts and time to develop connection, relationships, wonder and awe."
 So instead of taking your kid to the indoor playground, the gymnastics club, or the swimming pool, take him or her on a long hike.
 Don't spend a cent, but come away feeling rewarded and refreshed.
-Lack of Interest in the Outdoors A plethora of material belongings can make Nature seem dull by comparison.
+Lack of Interest in the Outdoors A plethora of material belongings can make nature seem dull by comparison.
 Don't let that happen to your child.
 Keep them in constant contact with the outdoors so that they can retain perspective on how nature never grows old, but toys go out of style.
-Technology: Rise of screen timeThe Wild Network sees screens as the #1 barrier to kids playing outdoors, but they're not going away anytime soon.
+Technology Increased Screen Time The Wild Network sees screens as the #1 barrier to kids playing outdoors, but they're not going away anytime soon.
 It's of utmost importance for parents to establish balance between our screen-addicted culture and a connection to the outdoors.
 Turn it off.
 Set limits.
 "Make time for Wild Time, offline, outside, liking other stuff like plants, trees, the sun, the rain and all the cool creatures."